10 tips for e-commerce – get ready for Brexit

-- Get UK VAT number to use a simplified scheme.
-This registration is voluntary, but as the import threshold will be removed- it is going to become too complicated for buyers to order goods from your shop if you don’t use this scheme.
+- Get a UK VAT number to use a simplified scheme.
+This registration is voluntary, but as the import threshold will be removed- it will become too complicated for buyers to order goods from your shop if you don’t use this scheme.

 For those who sell services and was registered for MOSS in the UK

 - You need to choose a country to register for MOSS in the EU.
 We can help you to choose a country.

 For those who sell goods B2B

 - The reverse charge mechanism will be applied (as it is now) if the byer has a UK VAT number.

 *In this article GB or Great Britain i.e. the United Kingdom except for Northern Ireland